newsdev/stevedore/README.md

 ![An example of a search page.](/screenshots/blob_search_form_annotated.png?raw=true "An example of a search page.")

-[comment]: <> (GUI option for creating a search engine:)
-[comment]: <> (----------------------------------------)

-[comment]: <> (1.
-Double-click the Stevedore icon, which will open [127.0.0.1:8080](127.0.0.1:8080) in your default web browser.)
-[comment]: <> (2.
-Give your new search engine a name.)
-[comment]: <> (3.
-Select whether you're creating a local-only-mode search engine (that only you will be able to access) or a production search engine with a separate ElasticSearch server and hosted on S3.)
-[comment]: <> (3.
-Type in the path to your documents -- either a folder on your computer or on an Amazon S3 bucket -- onto the page.
-If you're uploading to a separate ElasticSearch server, you'll have to add its URL here too.)
-[comment]: <> (4.
-You can watch the progress logs, or just close the window.
-(Don't close the app though!))
-[comment]: <> (5.
-After a bit, the app will redirect you to your search engine, once it is ready.)

 Command line option for creating a search engine:
 -------------------------------------------------